 Publication of the methods in protocols.io releases the information under a CC-BY licence.
 The choice of whether to make the methods public prior to publication is entirely up to the author (see below).
 It is also completely free to use.

 The protocol/methods site can very easily be setup and incorporated into a manuscript that is being prepared for submission.
-To publish your methods on protocols.io, simply:
+To publish your methods on protocols.io, simply follow the steps:

 If research includes code, statistical analyses, or algorithms, we recommend that authors upload a working instance of their code and data to Code Ocean.
 Code Ocean is an online computational reproducibility platform that provides researchers with an easy way to share, validate, and discover code published in academic journals.
 Code Ocean will mint a DOI for the submitted code, thereby allowing for attribution and citation tracking.